 Since June 2015, our organizations have been working with the pulmonary arterial hypertension (PAH) and scleroderma communities to advocate for publicly funded access to all Health Canada-approved treatments for PAH, including Opsumit, Adempas, and Uptravi.
 We continue to be concerned about disparities that exist in the quality of care PAH patients may receive depending on what province they live in or whether they have private insurance.

 In November 2013, Health Canada approved Opsumit for sale in Canada for the treatment of PAH.
 Opsumit, an endothelin receptor antagonist (ERA), is approved for the treatment of patients with idiopathic PAH (PAH with no known cause), heritable PAH, PAH associated with connective tissue disorders, and PAH associated with congenital heart disease.
 Opsumit is currently the only oral treatment proven in a randomized controlled trial to reduce long-term morbidity in patients, including reductions in PAH worsening and hospitalizations.

 In October 2014, Quebec began providing public reimbursement for Opsumit.
 In January 2015, the national Common Drug Review (CDR) recommended that Opsumit be publicly funded (with criteria and a condition) for the long-term treatment of PAH to reduce morbidity in patients with Functional Class II or III.
 However, at the end of 2015, pricing negotiations for Opsumit through the pan-Canadian Pharmaceutical Alliance (pCPA) were closed.
-As a result, PAH patients outside of Quebec who could benefit from Opsumit, including those affected by SSc-PAH, continue to be unable to access it through public funding.
+As a result, PAH patients outside of Quebec who could benefit from Opsumit, including those affected by SSc-PAH, were unable to access it through public funding.